Nitin2575/strength-intelligence/Vision/Personal_Background.md

 > Can AI help people understand their own strength-training data well enough to make better decisions without pretending to replace coaches, researchers, or medical professionals?

-Strength Intelligence MkII is my way of exploring that question in public.
+Strength Intelligence is my way of exploring that question in public.